Sleepytale Logo

 Lumi glowed a proud, steady gold.

-Mia dreamed she was sailing on a sea of soft blankets.
+Mia dreamed she was sailing on a sea made of soft blankets.

 Leo dreamed the lion taught him to roar like a gentle drum.